 The Latin American, Iberian and Latino Studies Concentration is an interdisciplinary program for students majoring in a related discipline who wish to undertake a comprehensive study of the cultures of Spanish America, Brazil, or the Iberian Peninsula (Spain and Portugal).

-Students supplement a major in one of the cooperating departments (e.g., history, history of art, religion, political science, anthropology, psychology, economics, comparative literature, linguistics or Spanish) with courses that focus on Latin American, Iberian, and US -Latino issues and themes.
+Students supplement a major in one of the cooperating departments (e.g., history, history of art, religion, political science, anthropology, economics, comparative literature, linguistics or Spanish) with courses that focus on Latin American, Iberian, and US-Latino issues and themes.

 - Students will develop a substantial understanding of the diverse people, cultures and histories of the Latin American and Iberian worlds, including US-Latinos.